AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 LinearRegression1:setAreGradientsSaved(false) -- We don't need to save the gradients because we're directly using the model parameters.

-LinearRegression1:setParameters(500) -- We need to set the number of iterations so that the cost value converges.
+LinearRegression1:setParameters(500) -- We need to set the number of iterations to certain values so the cost values converges.

 -- We then need to add the models to DistributedModelParameters.